UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb-vd.md

 **Armor** None
 **Shields?** No
 **Name Level** When they reach 9th level, they become a Wizard (or Witch), and can build a tower (or hut) to train apprentices.
-**Spellcasting** Mages may memorize and cast a number of spells per day as indicated by the table below.
+**Spellcasting** Mages may memorize and cast a number of spells per day as indicated by the table above.
 Mages start with three spells written in their grimoire, and can transcribe more into their grimoire from scrolls.
 Mages must study their grimoire (a _bulky_ item) for 1 hour to memorize that day's spells.
 **Spell Level** Mage spells are considered to be of a level equal to the casting mage's level.

 \newpage